frederic-perez/AmE-dictionary/data/dictionary.md

 __midwife__ _n_ :two::pencil2: Nurse trained to assist women in childbirth.
 __mien__
 __miff__ _v_ (miffed) To cause to become offended or annoyed.
-__miffed__ _adj_ :four: When you're miffed, you're offended or annoyed.
+__miffed__ _adj_ :four: When you’re miffed, you’re offended or annoyed.
 It would be hard not to feel miffed if your entire family forgot your birthday. _Syn_ annoyed, upset _Complaints from miffed neighbors._ _The bond purchases miffed some officials._
 __might__ _n_ :two::hammer::mute:[mi~~gh~~t] _China’s economic might._
 __migrant__ _n_ :three::hammer: (migrants)
 __milch__ _adj_ :two: Giving milk. _A milch cow._